SuB1X-Coin/proposals/README.md

 3. Based on community comments and feedback, refine the proposal
 4. Once ready, it will be merged into the 'final' directory of the proposals repository
 5. You will receive a READ-ONLY short link from an Admin
 6. Use the link to submit the proposal on the blockchain.
-Step by step instructions [here](https://github.com/rupaya-project/documentation/blob/master/guides/mn_governance_proposals.md)
+Step by step instructions on how to do this are [here]()
-7. Wait for the MasterNodes owners to vote on your proposal, one vote per masternode instance
+7. Wait for the MasterNodes owners to vote on your proposal.
+Only 1 vote is allowed per MN instance.